Masternodes are being talked about everywhere.

 Not so for masternodes.

-Masternodes must stake a minimum amount of crypto and then start participating in the network.
+Masternodes must stake a minimum amount of crypto and then actively participate in the network.
 As time passes and it gains trust, more commissions start being shared with it along the way.

 Some masternodes report more than 40% ROI.
 Of course this varies a lot with cryptocurrencies and current transaction volumes.

 In Dash, for instance, masternodes are elligible to receive up to 45% in block commissions.
 That’s a lot!
 Some folks report having made good $ with Dash, but with the 2018 bear market a lot of masternodes had to stop operating due to cash flow (paying bills in fiat money, earning in crypto).